 Planning Policy H1.
-Design Principles for New Residential Development All new residential development will be designed to a high quality, considering local character and enhancing local distinctiveness, creating good quality developments, thriving communities and prosperous places to live.
+Design Principles for New Residential Development

+All new residential development will be designed to a high quality, considering local character and enhancing local distinctiveness, creating good quality developments, thriving communities and prosperous places to live.

-The following design principles will be applied to all new residential development within the neighbourhood plan area accept that within the Broads Authority Area.
+The following design principles will be applied to all new residential development within the neighbourhood plan area.

 - a.
 New residential development should have an appropriate density, taking into account its context and setting, whilst making good use of the land. - b.
 There must be sufficient private outdoor amenity space, unless in exceptional circumstances it can be shown that it is not necessary in light of the proximity of off-site public open space. - c.
-Provide ample internal space in excess of the Nationally Described Space Standards.
 Proposals that are significantly above the minimum nationally described space standards will be positively supported. - d.
 There will be a well-connected street network, providing people, especially those walking and cycling, with a choice of different routes and allowing traffic to be distributed evenly across the network. - e.
-Places will be legible and well signposted, ensuring they function well and support navigation. - f.
+Places will be legible and well signposted, ensuring they function well and help people find their way around. - f.
 Development will create blocks that are defined by streets, green spaces and pedestrian and cycle routes, providing clarity between the fronts and backs of buildings, public and private spaces and enabling continuous overlooking of the street.

 - g.
 The edges of development will create a positive interface and reflect the character of its surroundings. - h.
 Development will create coherent enclosure with buildings and/or large trees defining and enclosing spaces that lie between them. - i.
 Buildings on corners should be designed to emphasize the importance of their corner position. - j.
 Continuous building lines and setbacks will be used to support creation of enclosure and definition of the public realm. - k.
-Streets will have active frontages to create well-used and attractive streetscapes. - 1.
-Proposals must allow for attractive views through and from the development, especially out into the surrounding countryside, to be retained and not obscured, and these views should be identified as part of any application.
+Streets will have active frontages to create well-used and attractive streetscapes. - Proposals must allow for attractive views through and from the development, especially out into the surrounding countryside, to be retained and not obscured, and these views should be identified as part of any application.
 Landmarks, vistas and focal points will be used to create places that are easy to read and allow users to easily orientate themselves. - m.
 Building materials and architectural design features will complement those of the local distinctive character of Bungay, although innovative contemporary design will be encouraged. - n.
-Applications will need to explain how the design has maximised the potential for energy efficiency.
+Proposals that maximise the potential for energy efficiency will be supported.

 These principles will apply equally to open market and affordable housing with the expectation that the two are indistinguishable in terms of general appearance.
 Development will be expected to meet these criteria unless evidence is presented showing that by doing so it would fail to preserve, complement or enhance the character of the immediate area and the historic context of Bungay.
-Proposals, except those in the Broads Authority Area, will need to take into account the 2019 Design Guidelines.
+Proposals, except those in the Broads Authority Area, will need to take into account the Bungay Neighbourhood Plan Design Guidelines 2019 or later version.

-Note: Not all criteria of Planning Policy H1, nor those in the Design Code, will apply to all residential developments.
-Only some will apply to smaller development.
+Not all criteria of Planning Policy H1, nor those in the Design Guidelines, will apply to all residential developments.
+Only some will apply to minor development and even then the relevant criteria should be applied proportionately.